 E-mail: email@example.com, Brecon

-From top brewmaster to top winemaker, that’s Sherman Thacher.
+From top brewmaster to a top winemaker, that’s Sherman Thacher.
 A country boy at heart, Sherman decided that the Paso Robles area was the best place to set up shop for his family and to hone his winemaking skills.
-This is a small winery but several different wines are made, including some interesting blends like the wonderful Controlled Chaos.
+Thacher is a small winery, but several different wines are made, including some exciting blends like the beautiful Controlled Chaos.
 The wines at Thacher are all excellent, and shall we say, brewed to perfection.
 Thacher is just about one and a half miles from Norman on Vineyard Drive.

 Open Thursday to Monday 11am-5pm or by appointment